Leonardo Migliónico

-Leonardo Martín Migliónico (born 31 January 1980) is a Uruguayan footballer who plays as a defender for 3 de Febrero.
+Leonardo Martín Migliónico (born 31 January 1980) is a Uruguayan former footballer who played as a defender for 3 de Febrero.

 Club career

 Migliónico's previous clubs include JJ Urquiza and Estudiantes (Buenos Aires).

 He joined Sampdoria in January 2008 in a joint-ownership bid, where he met with former teammate Hugo Campagnaro.

 He made his Serie A debut on 24 February 2008 in a 1–1 draw with Internazionale, and made three more first team appearances during the remainder of the season.

 In July 2008 he was loaned out to Serie B side Livorno.

 On 27 January 2012, Migliónico signed with Serie A side Lecce along with Manuele Blasi and Haris Seferovic.